bukerok/genetics-algorithms/plan.md

 ### Current lacks

-* No processing for incontinuous finiteFunctions
+* No processing for incontinuous functions